JackieGH/cse15l-lab-reports/servers-and-bugs.md

 The image above is the output of passing the String value `wassup` in the message query.<br>
 Tracing the **handleRequest** method, this means that the first if condition is not satisfied because we actually extend the URL with a query value, so the next lines of code are ran. <br>
 An array `paramaters` is made of the values found after the `s?=` signaling a String query. <br>
+A String variable `text` is updated by String query value `wassup` concatenated with `\n` a new line.

 ![local server](https://github.com/JackieGH/cse15l-lab-reports/blob/main/images/allmessageserver.png)

+The image above is the output of passing the String value `hellO` and then `good bye` for the message query in the URL.<br>
+Tracing the **handleRequest** method, we follow that the String variable `text` is updated by `hellO` and then `good bye` and each time is concatenated with `\n` a new line.
+So the outputs are printed separately every time the server resolves the query.

 ### Part 2 ###
 #### Testing Methods in `ArrayExamples.java`